 Sites/Pages must make the privacy and security of visitor information a top priority.

-Pages should be fairly clean with minimal ads, pop-ups and trackers.
+Pages should be fairly clean with minimal ads, third party cookies, pop-ups and trackers, and no keystroke capturing.

 Articles and posts should be written by a reputable author or organization.

 Articles should contain high quality content and be fairly unique (not mass produced elsewhere, or similar to dozens, hundreds or even thousands of other articles easily found on search engines).